d4nt3-fpv/simplehack/README.md

 ## Have Fun!

-I hope you have fun with this little Hacking tool.
+I hope you have fun with this little hacking tool.
 Best wishes, Ben